Breadcrumb

 • the June 27, 1957 edition of JET Magazine contains one such photograph; a copy of this issue is held by the Nixon Library.
 Please contact us and cite "Textual Collection: PPS 320, Box 22, Folder 1, JET Magazine p.5" for further assistance from a textual archivist.

 • According to Vicki Goldberg's book The White House: The President's Home in Photographs and History (2011, p.
 53), Jimmy Carter was the first U.S. president to elevate a photograph as an "official presidential portrait."
-Therefore there were no "official" photographic portraits taken during the Nixon administration; however, various portraits are available, including the following which may be downloaded as high resolution TIFF files:
+Therefore there were no "official" photographic portraits taken during the Nixon administration; however, various portraits are available.

 Please note that these and other photographic reproductions supplied to researchers are only available as digital copies.
 Digital copies are high enough resolution to allow researchers to make their own paper prints.